Republican Ron DeSantis ousts campaign manager amid slump in polls | Politics

 Republican Ron DeSantis ousts campaign manager amid slump in polls

-Generra Peck, a longtime DeSantis aide, will be replaced by James Uthmeier, another close adviser, said Andrew Romeo, the campaign's communications director.
-The move comes four days after Robert Bigelow, the biggest individual donor to a group supporting the DeSantis candidacy, told Reuters he would not donate more money unless the governor changes his approach because "extremism isn't going to get you elected."
-Bigelow said he had told Peck, who he called "a very good campaign manager," that DeSantis needed to be more moderate to have a chance.
+The latest Reuters/Ipsos poll put his national support at just 13%, far behind former President Trump, at 47%.
+"James Uthmeier has been one of Governor DeSantis' top advisors for years and he is needed where it matters most: working hand in hand with Generra Peck and the rest of the team to put the governor in the best possible position to win this primary and defeat Joe Biden," Romeo, the communications director, said in a statement.

 Republican U.S. presidential candidate Ron DeSantis has replaced his campaign manager, an aide said on Tuesday, as the Florida governor tries to reboot his flagging bid to overtake front-runner Donald Trump in the race for his party's 2024 nomination.
-Generra Peck, a longtime DeSantis aide, will be replaced by James Uthmeier, another close adviser, said Andrew Romeo, the campaign's communications director.
+Generra Peck, a longtime DeSantis aide who had served as campaign chief since the governor launched his candidacy in May, will be replaced by James Uthmeier, another close adviser, said Andrew Romeo, the campaign's communications director.

 DeSantis had been facing increasing pressure from donors to change tack in recent months as he continued to drop in the polls and he burned through cash at a faster-than-expected rate.
 Dan Eberhart, a prominent Republican donor, suggested that the move was still too tepid given that both Peck and Uthmeier are both simply switching from one senior campaign position to another senior campaign position.